 - if time span of the PRS resource instance (including at least the minimum number of repetitions specified in the accuracy requirements) is greater than UE reported capability N.

-The PRS-RSRPP measurement requirements in this section apply for first path.
+The PRS-RSRPP measurement requirements in this section apply for the first path PRS-RSRPP measurement.